Conditioned Stimulus Definition: Conditioned vs. Unconditioned Stimulus

 Understanding the meaning of the word "stimulus" can be essential for understanding the difference between what makes a conditioned stimulus work and what makes an unconditioned stimulus work.
 A stimulus is any external or internal event, situation, or agent that elicits a response.
 It is commonly understood as the cause of a human or animal's behavioral response.

 An unconditioned stimulus is any stimulus that naturally and automatically causes a specific response in humans or organisms.
-A stimulus response may also be the result of operant conditioning, also known as instrumental conditioning, in which rewards and/or punishments are used to modify behaviors.
+A stimulus-response may also be the result of operant conditioning, also known as instrumental conditioning, in which rewards and/or punishments are used to modify behaviors.

-Pavlov and conditioned stimulus
+Pavlov and conditioned response in classical conditioning

 One of the most widely known examples of a conditioned stimulus is the research conducted by Russian physiologist Ivan Pavlov.
 His research in classical conditioning (a form of associative learning) was notable for demonstrating how to create associations between the occurrence of one event that elicits a response and the anticipation of another.

-Ivan Pavlov unintentionally discovered pavlovian conditioning while conducting research on animals' gastric systems.
+Ivan Pavlov unintentionally discovered Pavlovian conditioning while conducting research on animals' gastric systems.
 He found that dogs' physical reactions to food, specifically saliva production, occurred while hearing or smelling the meal before the food arrived.
 This standard, unconditioned stimulus is expected since saliva plays a vital role in the digestive response of animals (and humans).
 During Pavlov’s experiment, he also noticed that the dogs could be conditioned to associate a previously neutral stimulus with feeding time unconsciously.

 In his experiment, Pavlov placed dogs in harnesses in an isolated environment.
 Starting by presenting food in a bowl, he would then use a device to measure the rate of the dog’s saliva secretions.
-During the experiment, the dogs' salivating would begin once the researcher opened the door to feed them.
-The door opening was a neutral event, but the dogs began to associate the opening door with being fed.
+During the experiment, the dogs' salivation would begin once the researcher opened the door to feed them.
+The door opening was a neutral event, but the dogs began to associate the opening of the door with being fed.
 Thus, a conditioned stimulus was created when the door opened, and dogs began to salivate.

 Pavlov continued to test his theory using different conditioned stimuli, including the sound of a bell or metronome, and even electrical shocks.
 In his bell tests, Pavlov would ring a bell shortly before blowing an air puff of food powder into a dog's mouth, using the same controlled environment as his previous experiments.
-The bell ringing would then be associated with food much in the same way the door had been before.
+The bell ringing would then be associated with food, much in the same way the door had been before.
 As such, hearing the sound of the bell (a conditioned stimulus) caused the dogs to salivate.

 Often, time is required for neutral stimuli to become conditioned stimuli.
 This period is called the acquisition phase.
 During this time, humans or animals learn to connect the neutral stimulus with the unconditioned response.
 These repeated connections transform the neutral stimulus into a conditioned stimulus.

-Conditioned stimuli can fade or become "extinct"
+Conditioned stimuli and the conditioned response can fade or become "extinct"

 If a conditioned stimulus no longer follows the unconditioned stimulus, the conditioned response may fade in a process known as extinction.
 Once Pavlov's dogs associated a specific tone with food, he began making the sound but not providing food.
 Over time, when hearing the tone, the dogs produced less saliva in a process known as "experimental extinction" or unlearning the association.